ElphysAlvarez01/neural_network-challenge1/README.md

 # Student Loans Default Prediction

 ## Project Summary
-> This project aims to build a machine learning model to predict whether a student loan will default.
+> This project aims to build an ML model to predict whether a student loan will default.
 Using a dataset of student loans, the model is trained to understand patterns and factors that contribute to loan defaults.
 This prediction can help financial institutions and students make more informed decisions.

 ## Requirements
 - Python 3.7+